zcoffin86/ListElementMixer/README.md

-# List Element Mixer
+# List Element Mixer (LEM)

-List Element Mixer is a tool designed to help illustrators generate ideas for whimsical fantasy scenes.
+LEM is a tool designed to help illustrators generate ideas for whimsical fantasy scenes.
 It takes input lists and generates a string using random elements from each list, making it easier to come up with unique and creative concepts for illustrations.

 ## Development Process